supabase/cli/README.md

+🚧 **The NodeJS CLI is being replaced by the (WIP) [Go CLI](https://github.com/supabase/cli/tree/new).
+It's still unstable, so we don't recommend it for production.** 🚧️

+---

 # Supabase CLI

 [Supabase](https://supabase.io) is an open source Firebase alternative.
 We're building the features of Firebase using enterprise-grade open source tools.